mmaether/cheatsheets/docker.md

 `copy ./ ./`
 Command, path to folder to copy from on *your machine* relative to build context, Place to copy stuff to inside *the container*.

-`docker run -p 8080:8080 <image id>`
-`docker run -p 8080:8080 mmaether/simpleweb`
-Route incoming requests to this port on local host to... this port inside the container.

 ## Port Mapping